nathan-leeman/Armagh-Observatory-Planetarium/README.md

 Sidenote:

 function pagetitles();
 causing problems with mobiles loading rows from tables so I removed the method from these pages.
-Need to replace this function as it's pointless really and create a new layout standard for each title
+Need to replace this function as it's pointless really and create a new title layout standard for each title

 Currently being worked on:
 --------------------------------